MontrealCorpusTools/Montreal-Forced-Aligner/docs/source/user_guide/configuration/transcription.rst

-   "lattice_beam", 6, "Beam width for decoding lattices" "acoustic_scale", 0.083333, "Multiplier to scale acoustic costs" "silence_weight", 0.01, "Weight on silence in fMLLR estimation" "fmllr", true, "Flag for whether to perform speaker adaptation" "first_beam", 10.0, "Beam for decoding in initial speaker-independent pass, only used if ``fmllr`` is true" "first_max_active", 2000, "Max active for decoding in initial speaker-independent pass, only used if ``fmllr`` is true" "fmllr_update_type", "full", "Type of fMLLR estimation"
+   "lattice_beam", 6, "Beam width for decoding lattices" "acoustic_scale", 0.083333, "Multiplier to scale acoustic costs" "silence_weight", 0.01, "Weight on silence in fMLLR estimation" "uses_speaker_adaptation", true, "Flag for whether to perform speaker adaptation" "first_beam", 10.0, "Beam for decoding in initial speaker-independent pass, only used if ``uses_speaker_adaptation`` is true"
+   "first_max_active", 2000, "Max active for decoding in initial speaker-independent pass, only used if ``uses_speaker_adaptation`` is true"
+   "fmllr_update_type", "full", "Type of fMLLR estimation"

 Default transcriber config